d-collab/RabbitMqNext/README.md

   big allocation and that's it.
 The read/write loop happen in two dedicated threads.

 **Not ready for production use.**
+* master branch is stable, but still being tested/stressed heavily

 ### Current stage: